matrixorigin/matrixone-operator/docs/troubleshooting/kruise-webhook-availability.md

 # Kruise webhook availability policy

 The bundled Kruise chart deliberately uses different failure policies based on the scope of the admitted resource.
-MatrixOne-specific packaging and RBAC changes use Chart version `1.8.3-mo.1` while retaining Kruise app version `1.8.3`, so the artifact cannot be confused with the upstream `1.8.3` Chart.

 ## Pod admission